Back to all posts

 Is the Game Master shortage a real thing?

 Yes.
 Wizards of the Coast has reported more than 50 million people have played D&D, and posts from players seeking a Game Master vastly outnumber posts from Game Masters offering games on every "Looking for Group" board we have looked at.
 Professional Game Masters in major cities have months long wait lists.
-The community has called it a "DM crisis" for years.
+The community has called it a Game Master crisis for years.

 Has there always been a Game Master shortage?